Basic requirements of a

 Sleek holds a TCSP license and could act as company secretary of your company with a very competitive price.

 Registered Office – The company must have a local Hong Kong address as the registered office address of the company.
 PO Box is not accepted as a registered office address which has to be a physical address.

-Sleek can provide an address in the heart of the central business district of Hong Kong as the registered office address of your company and it is in a very competitive price as well.
+Sleek can provide an address in the heart of the central business district of Hong Kong as the registered office address of your company and it is at a very competitive price as well.

 Designated representative – A company must designate at least one person as its representative to provide assistance relating to the company’s significant controllers register to a law enforcement officer.

-A company’s designated representative must be either a shareholder, a director or an employee of the company who is a natural person resident in Hong Kong or, alternatively, an accounting professional, a legal professional or a person licensed to carry on a business as trust or company service provider (i.e. TCSP licensee).
+A company’s designated representative must be either a shareholder, a director or an employee of the company who is a natural person resident in Hong Kong or, alternatively, an accounting professional, a legal professional or a person licensed to carry on business as trust or company service provider (i.e. TCSP licensee).